MiguelQueiroz010/CCSF-Asset-Explorer/README.md

  jutsu, specials, models, textures, songs, and so on...

 ## You can contribute!
- If you want to contribute send your pull request, be sure to read the Docs about the structures also know and good luck!
+ If you want to contribute send your pull request, be sure to read the docs about the structures[IN PROGRESS] and good luck!
  Also, i participate on a modding community focused on Narutimatte Series games, you can join in https://discord.gg/3EzrBQFTYW.